pekrau/notebook/README.md

-# notebooks
+# scrapbooks

-Simple app for personal notes in your file system using your browser as interface.
-Inspired by Obsidian.
+Simple app for personal notes, optionally with attached files, in your file system using your browser as interface.

 ## Features